The book series by James Fenimore Cooper.

 - Dead Guy Junior: Captain Duncan Uncas Middleton in The Prairie.
 He's the grandson of two characters from The Last of the Mohicans.

-- Even Mooks Have Loved Ones: Played straight and very effectively in The Last of the Mohicans.
-After a battle in which Hawkeye and his companions kill a number of nameless Hurons who for the most part are described without individual traits, the perspective switches to the Hurons and Magua eulogizes them in a speech to the other braves.
+- Even Mooks Have Loved Ones: In The Last of the Mohicans, after a battle in which Hawkeye and his companions kill a number of nameless Hurons who for the most part are described without individual traits, the perspective switches to the Hurons and Magua eulogizes them in a speech to the other braves.
 The reader then learns that the dead have names and that they are and will be mourned by their friends and families, some of whom are also mentioned by name.
 Later on there is a scene which shows the deep emotional pain felt by the father of another Huron warrior.
-Because his son was executed for cowardice and disowned by the tribe, the father is forced to publicly deny he is his son and not to show sorrow over his death, but his pain is so palpable that the tribal elders cannot help to feel pity for him.
+Because his only son was executed for cowardice and disowned by the tribe, the father is forced to deny he is his son and not to show sorrow over his death, but his pain is so palpable that the tribal elders show some consideration.

-- Firewater Is Bad: That the white men teaching Indians to drink alcohol was not a good thing is demonstrated with Magua's life story in The Last of the Mohicans.
+- Drugs Are Bad: That the white men teaching Indians to drink alcohol was not a good thing is demonstrated with Magua's life story in The Last of the Mohicans.
 Even Chingachgook gets drunk along with the citizens of Templeton during the Christmas celebrations in The Pioneers.
+(By the way, Cooper most probably was the first one to use "firewater" — the translation of an Algonquian term for whisky — in a work of fiction).

 - Going Native: Natty clearly feels most at home living among the Mohicans and later the Pawnees than among whites.
 In the process he even absorbed the Mohicans' hereditary enmity towards the Iroquois-speaking nations including the Hurons.